On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: Secondary baroclinic vorticity enhanced stretching mechanism

-In summary, $\S$\ref{subsec: VD mixing} and $\S$\ref{subsec: inertial velocity model} reveal the additional stretching of SBV in VD cases, explaining the faster mixing time in VD SBI.
-Since vortex stirring, compression effect and diffusion in PS SBI are shared in the VD cases, the mixing time for VD SBI can be implicitly expressed by adding the baroclinic azimuthal velocity acceleration $\Delta V_{\theta}^b$:
+In summary, $\S$\ref{subsec: VD mixing} and $\S$\ref{subsec: inertial velocity model} reveal the additional stretching of SBV in VD cases, explaining the shorter mixing time in VD SBI.
+Since vortex stirring, compression effect and diffusion in PS SBI are shared in the VD cases, the mixing time for VD SBI can be implicitly expressed by adding the baroclinic azimuthal velocity increase $\Delta V_{\theta}^b$:

 $\S$\ref{sec: theo} will discuss the mixing time for PS SBI and VD SBI based on the reduced-order model of baroclinic vorticity dynamics.